 From the Gulf to New England, cold grips the US

-DURHAM, N.C.
-(AP) — A powerful winter storm dumped snow from Nashville to Nantucket, and arctic-like temperatures gripped much of the U.S. and hundreds of thousands of people lost power in the South.
+DURHAM, North Carolina (AP) — A powerful winter storm dumped snow from Tennessee to Massachusetts, and arctic-like temperatures gripped much of the U.S. while hundreds of thousands of people lost power in the South.

 While some shivered, others bundled up and tried to make the best of a frustrating situation.
 Here’s a look at how people were handling the land of ice, snow and subzero temperatures.

 If there was a theme for this year’s Mardi Gras costumes in New Orleans, it was ‘Brrrrr.’